 Many people with cardiomyopathy have heart failure.

 I Would Like to Learn About:

 There are many types of cardiomyopathy, with different causes.
 Some of the more common ones are:

-Dilated cardiomyopathy (also called idiopathic dilated cardiomyopathy) is a condition in which the heart becomes weak and the chambers get large.
+- Dilated cardiomyopathy (also called idiopathic dilated cardiomyopathy if there is no known cause) is a condition in which the heart becomes weak and the chambers get large.
 As a result, the heart cannot pump enough blood out to the body.
 It can be caused by many medical problems.

 Procedures or surgeries may also be used, including:

 - A defibrillator that sends an electrical pulse to stop life-threatening abnormal heart rhythms